-In order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its chartered purpose and duties, the Commission shall have the following elected officers, who together shall constitute the Executive Committee: one Chairperson, one Vice Chairperson, two one Legislative Affairs Officers, two Communication and Outreach Outreach and Media Officers.
+In order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its chartered purpose and duties, the Commission shall have the following elected officers, who together shall constitute the Executive Committee: one Chair, one Vice Chair, two Legislative Affairs Officers, two Communication and Outreach Officers.

 These officer positions are not purely celebratory.
 Being elected to them does not constitute any kind of victory-in-itself.
-Rather, the purpose of these positions is to aid aide in the work of the Commission-and not to advance the personal interests, positions and desires of the individuals elected to serve in these positions.
+Rather, the purpose of these positions is to aid in the work of the Commission-and not to advance the personal interests, positions and desires of the individuals elected to serve in these positions.